 Our students learn by doing and enthusiastically participate in hands-on-learning, project-based learning, and educational excursions to complement the curriculum.

-- Every student participates in a mentoring program with a Canadian teacher and Chinese leader with a ratio of 4:1.
+- Every student participates in a mentoring program with a Canadian teacher and a tutor with a ratio of 4:1.

 - Wellbeing is essential as part of the support we provide to ensure success.
 Secondary School students learn about university entrance requirements and the admission process beginning in grade nine.

 - Consultations are held regularly with students to ensure they are on the right pathway to achieve their goals.

 INTERNATIONAL BUSINESS FOCUS

 Many FEIA students have ambitions for an international business career.
 With that in mind, we have established an International Business Specialist program for our grade 11 and 12 students.
 We are cultivating relationships with top universities that we hope will foster opportunities for next year’s graduating class and beyond.